pacharanero/nam-player-tools/README.md

 - Bulk ops & loudness normalize
 - Preset extract / clone / multi-select
 - Visualization (EQ curves, meters)
-- Plugin / extension hooks
 - Add bulk actions - multi select
-- Compile to binary or executable
+- Compile to binary or executable & check it can run on other platforms
+- Light mode/Dark mode switch
-- Running on other platforms
+-

 ## Firmware archive

 For no reason other than future reference, I have also archived the firmware downloads from Dimehead's site https://www.dimehead.de/firmware/

 These are in the [firmware_archive/](firmware_archive/) directory.

 ## Contributing

 PRs welcome—small, focused improvements preferred (one feature or refactor at a time).
 For format discoveries, update `FORMAT_SPEC.md` and reference captured evidence (hashes / sample snippets) if possible.